1980 Pacific hurricane season: Tropical Storm Blas

-A disturbance south-southwest of Acapulco developed a circulation and was designated Tropical Storm Blas, skipping the depression stage.
-Blas headed northwest, and intensified, peaking in windspeed on June 16.
+A disturbance south-southwest of Acapulco developed a circulation and was designated Tropical Storm Blas on June 16.
+It headed northwest, and intensified, peaking in windspeed that same day.
 The cyclone then steadily weakened and dissipated on June 19, twelve hours after weakening into a tropical depression.

-Tropical Depression Three
+Tropical Depression Three-E

 A disturbance south of Acapulco developed into a tropical depression on June 17.
 It moved northwest and then west, and never strengthened much.
 The tropical cyclone dissipated on June 19 after moving over cooler waters.

 Hurricane Celia

 A tropical disturbance moving west-northwestward organized into a tropical depression on June 25.
 It quickly strengthened to Tropical Storm Celia.
 Celia intensified into a hurricane on June 26 and reached its peak intensity from June 26 to June 28.
 Celia then curved to the northwest as it wheeled around the edge of a ridge.
 Celia weakened into a tropical storm on June 28, a depression on June 29, and dissipated just after that.
-It remnants remained, and cloudiness and moisture associated with the cyclone were carried into the Continental United States by an upper-level trough.
+It remnants persisted, and cloudiness and moisture associated with the cyclone were carried into the Continental United States by an upper-level trough.

-Celia"s remnants and moisture brought rain to Santa Barbara County, California, on the last two days of June.
+Celia's remnants and moisture brought rain to Santa Barbara County, California, on the last two days of June.
 Other than that, Celia caused no impact.